alyelalwany/alyelalwany/README.md

 <!-- ![Profile View Counter](https://komarev.com/ghpvc/?username=AlexHelmutSonntag) -->

-I am a Computer Science student at ELTE, currently a GCS-SRE intern at SAP.
+I am a Computer Science student at ELTE, currently an intern in GCS-SRE at SAP.

 <!-- I taught myself how to speak German from scratch amongst other skills as well. -->